rogelioprieto/linux-tips/_posts/2021-02-18-github_setup_using_SSH_command_line.md

 	```

-4. Paste the new SSH key to your GitHub account:  <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account>
+4. Paste the new SSH key to your GitHub account, follow these steps:  <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account>
 5. Connect to and clone the repository
 ```bash
 #Test ssh connection